-- Never unplug the refrigerator by pulling on the power cord.
+- Immediately repair or replace any power cord that becomes frayed or damaged. - Never unplug the refrigerator by pulling on the power cord.
 Always grip the plug firmly, and pull straight out from the receptacle to prevent damaging the power cord. - Unplug the refrigerator before cleaning and before replacing a light bulb to avoid electrical shock. - Performance may be affected if the voltage varies by 10% or more.
-Operating the unit with insufficient power can damage the motor.
-Such damage is not covered under the warranty.
-If you suspect your household voltage is high or low, consult your power company for testing. - Do not plug the unit into an outlet controlled by a wall switch or pull cord to prevent the refrigerator from being turned off accidentally. - Avoid connecting refrigerator to a Ground Fault Circuit Interruptor (GFCI).
+Operating the refrigerator with insufficient power can damage the compressor.
+Such damage is not covered under your warranty. - Do not plug the unit into an outlet controlled by a wall switch or pull cord to prevent the refrigerator from being turned off accidentally. - Avoid connecting refrigerator to a Ground Fault Interruptor (GFI) circuit.